 At the outset of a case, Dave develops a litigation analysis focused on cost-effectiveness and recommends alternative dispute resolution where appropriate.
 His clients include property and casualty insurers and their insureds, from a variety of businesses and professions.
 He is a certified mediator in Pennsylvania, concentrating on subrogation, property insurance and first-party insurance disputes.
 He handles matters including bad faith, construction litigation, premises liability, products liability and toxic torts.

-In recognition of his skills, Dave was named to the faculty of the 33rd Annual (2005) International Association of Defense Counsel Trial Academy at Stanford Law School.
+Dave was named to the faculty of the 33rd Annual (2005) International Association of Defense Counsel Trial Academy at Stanford Law School.
 In 2010, he was elected to the Board of Directors of the Foundation for the International Association of Defense Counsel and is now President of the Board.

 Dave is an Adjunct Professor at the University of Pittsburgh School of Law where he teaches Trial Theory and Practice and assists in the coaching of the Mock Trial Team.
 Dave also is a certified mediator in Pennsylvania concentrating in subrogation, property insurance and first-party insurance dispute resolution matters.